 Use that crock-pot!
 Pop in some chicken with sliced onion, fresh herbs and seasonings and set it on low.
 Four chicken thighs should be cooked through in about 3-4 hours.
 Shred or slice and store in a container in the fridge for an easy meal starter.

-for avoiding the fast-casual dining instead will be weak if youre bored with the lunch you brought.
+Build a few meals, but not too many.
+It's a great idea to prep lunch for the next couple of days, but you'll probably get tired of eating the same thing over and over again all week.
+Your willpower for avoiding the fast-casual dining instead will be weak if you're bored with the lunch you brought.
 Instead, make a couple of lunches, then a couple of dinners that you can pop into the freezer.
 They will be a nice option as a change-up for lunch, or a grab-and-heat dinner at the end of a busy day.
-Incorporate any leftovers.

 Are you as excited as we are to get healthier than ever?